nickuhlig/nickuhlig.github.io/_posts/2017-01-16-wasm-intro.md

 Future versions of WASM might allow multiple memory segments to be used, but version 1 only uses a single segment per module, which simplifies a lot of things, like memory operators:

 - `i32.load alignment offset` loads a 32-bit integer from the byte range [start..start+4), where `start` is an integer operand popped from the stack
-- `i64.store16 alignment offset` stores a 16 bit, from wrapping a 64-bit integer popped off of the stack, to the byte range `[start-start+4)`, where `start` is an integer operand which is also popped from the stack.
+- `i64.store16 alignment offset` stores a 16 bit integer, by wrapping a 64-bit integer popped off of the stack, to the byte range `[start-start+2)`, where `start` is an integer operand which is also popped from the stack.

+The following code stores an i32 "123" at byte range [4..7]:

 ```wasm
 i32.const 4    // byte-sized address